 We see that the minimum rate of decreases as we increase the confidence interval.
 Given lower confidence intervals, we are giving room for more error in our system while a smaller confidence interval decreases the room for error.
 We see this trend through all of the included charts above and it is an important thing to note for this task.
 We are able to determine significance by comparing the computed z-score to the area z-score that can be found in a z-table.
 We are able to reject our null hypothesis that there is no difference between the two systems, and we are able to state that there is some difference given a certain error rate.
 To do so, if our computed z-score is less than the desired z-score (found in the table) then we can reject our null hypothesis.

+Conclusion

 The goal of this assignment was to gain a better understanding of information theory and statistical significance.
 I particularly enjoyed the second part of this assignment, but I had spent many hours struggling with the first portion of this assignment.
 As previously mentioned, two of my entropy values are negative, but I have been unable to find the bug in my code that had resulted in this.
 I also had to wait a notably long amount of time for the entropy calculation to output from the training set due to the sheer size of it.
 We do see relatively low values for entropy in our vector columns in Task 1 which is understandable.
 These vectors have shape to them.
 It is strange that the randomly generated ones show lower though.
 I would have initially thought that this would be generally higher because of the randomness found within their generation.

 I think this assignment helped to reinforce the importance of statistical significance as well as the role of entropy in datasets, however, I do think that I will have to do more reading to gain a full understanding of this topic.
 I worry that my inability to locate the bug in my code as well as my initial confusion with the entropy values will inhibit my future work with tasks like these.
-As with any python project, one must first import any necessary libraries.
-For this task, I imported numpy, pandas, matplotlib, as well as random.
-To do so, the following snippet was included at the start of my script: